siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 If another asset chain in the Komodo ecosystem has a sudden surge of activity, your asset chain does not slow down at all.

-On the other hand, if activity occurring on your asset chain reaches a level that causes the blockchain to slow down, you can bifurcate your asset chain into two separate asset chains that are cross-chain compatible, through our MoMoM technology.
+On the other hand, if activity on your asset chain peaks and causes your chain to slow down, you can bifurcate your asset chain into two separate asset chains that are cross-chain compatible, through our MoMoM technology.
 Using this method, we have already proved that the Komodo ecosystem can run more than 40,000 transactions per second, and we are prepared to scale to 1,000,000 and beyond.

 In Komodo, your creativity is not limited by the mathematical constraints that affect other blockchain platforms, but instead only by hardware and your imagination.